DavidUWL/Project-One/README.md

 [Radpower Bikes - Staff Picture](https://radpowerbikes.eu/)<br>

 ## Acknowledgments
-[Stagg Cycles](http://staggcycles.com/) For letting me use their location for the Google Map Location.
+[Stagg Cycles](http://staggcycles.com/) For letting me use their location for the Google Map Location.<br>
 [Derek Mcauley](https://github.com/derekmcauley7) For his guidance as my Code Institute mentor. <br>
 Joanna From Code institute for her code review on positioning of my testimonial section.